syncfusion-content/maui-docs/MAUI/Segmented-Control/layout.md

 {% endhighlight %}
 {% endtabs %}

 N> The layout of segments adjusts automatically once `VisibleSegmentsCount` is set.
-This means that the `SegmentWidth` and `SfSegmentItem.Width` properties will not apply, and the `WidthRequest` value should be divided by the `VisibleSegmentsCount` to determine the width of each segment.
+This means that the `SegmentWidth` and `SfSegmentItem.Width` properties will not be applied, and the `WidthRequest` value should be divided by the `VisibleSegmentsCount` to determine the width of each segment.